 On a deep level, he feels that hiking is a great natural reliever of stress and anxiety, as he’s suffered from both for years.
 “Something about unplugging, in a quiet setting with the trees, babbling brooks, local wildlife,” he says.
 “It just recharges my soul and my spirit.
 I’m at peace whenever I’m on a trail.”
 Here is a great article about the mental health benefits of hiking, which he suggests to just about anybody that will listen to him.

-Some of his favorite places to hike include the Palisades Interstate Park System, Ramapo Reservation and the Deleware Water Gap.
+Some of his favorite places to hike include the Palisades Interstate Park System, Norvin Green State Forest and the Deleware Water Gap.
 A photography enthusiast, he takes countless snapshots during hikes and posts them to the group’s pages on all social media outlets.
-He also encourages group members to suggest their favorite hike, as he usually selects a new hike location each week.

 Ultimately, Matthew just wants to bring people together through hiking, and he hopes that Take A Hike!
 N.J. will do just that!
 Join the movement.